 - The home’s foyer dates from the 19th century and has low ceilings.
 “The chandeliers came with the house,” Palaia explains.
 An antique statue depicting a Roman woman was collected by D’Ambra.
 Placed under the chandelier, it keeps guests from hitting their heads.

 When Palaia and D'Ambra found the eccentric homestead, they weren't necessarily looking to buy.
 They had lived in Poughkeepsie since 1990 and loved the art and community there, but found they were outgrowing their house.
 They realized they were uniquely qualified to appreciate and refurbish the property they'd found.
 "We bought it as a fluke," Palaia says.
-However, over the past three years the couple have taken the renovation of the farmhouse and its surrounding outbuildings very seriously.
+However, over the past three years the couple have taken the renovation of the house and its surrounding outbuildings very seriously.

 In the 1920s, John Gardner, a New York City attorney, bought the house to use as a weekend home.
 The Gardner family added a modern kitchen and began transforming the home to include relics and mementos from their travels.
 Gardner especially loved European culture and either brought pieces of it back or tried to re-create historic monuments on the property.
-He replaced the east-facing wall of the living room with a 19th-century stained-glass window, transported from France.
-The painted glass window depicts a fete galante—a French "courtship party" in a bucolic setting reminiscent of the surrounding Hudson Valley fields.

 - The home’s dining room dates from the 19th century and offers views of the river and Catskills.
 Every room on the ground floor has a fireplace.